SimCMinMax/AutoSimC/README.md

 Python script to create multiple profiles for SimulationCraft to find Best-in-Slot and best enchants/gems/talents combination.

+Don't hesitate to go on the [SimcMinMax](https://discordapp.com/invite/tFR2uvK) Discord to ask about specific stuff.

 ## How does it work ?
 You must have python installed on you computer for this to work.
 - Download the project and extract it.